secretflow/spu/docs/getting_started/faq.rst

 I have met huge inconsistency between SPU result and Plaintext(JAX) result.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Arithmetic operation of SPU is based on Fxp.
-Please check :ref:`reference/fxp:pitfalls - fxp arithmetic`.
+Please check :doc:`/development/fxp`.
 In most cases, you have
 to choose:

 1. Use large field or modify fraction bits.